se2p/sbse2020/README.md

 ## Chapter 6: Genetic Programming

-This chapter introduces the basics of Genetic Programming, starting with classical, untyped syntax tree, up to Grammatical Evolution.
+This chapter introduces the basics of Genetic Programming, starting with classical, untyped syntax trees, up to Grammatical Evolution.